 Finally, it’s good design and skilled team is what will bring win for you.
 A less skilled team will always create a poor system and it’s very hard to tell if microservices reduce the mess in this case or make it worse.

-I will suggest to start with monolithic application design, and when you feel that it is making the system complex – try microservices to check if they makes the application less complex.
+I will suggest starting with monolithic application design, and when you feel that it is making the system complex – try microservices to check if they make the application less complex.
 In this way, you will have a more informed and better decision.